Javitch-Lab/smCellFret/README.md

 Step 2: Unzip the file.

-Step 3: Copy the file '40msG3mW80Pd100G_06.stk' to the folder '...smCellFret\examples\microscope data'.
+Step 3: Copy the file '40msG3mW80Pd100G_06.stk' into the folder '...smCellFret\examples\microscope data'.

 Step 4: Copy the file 'grid xy.stk' into the folder '...smCellFret\examples\calibration'.